hakha4/sensordata-reading/README.md

 For testing program:

 1) Download 'pythontest.ino' to any Arduino.
 Dallas temp. sensor connected to pin 4 as default.
+    There are numerious example how to connect the tempsensor to an Arduino.
+Google if unsure howto!

 2) run main.py file: